-Appendix A. Importing Short Cut Code into CRBasic Editor
+Appendix A. Importing Short Cut code into CRBasic Editor

-Short Cut creates a .DEF file that contains wiring and memory usage information, and a program file that can be imported into the CRBasic Editor.
+Short Cut creates a .DEF file that contains wiring information and a program file that can be imported into CRBasic Editor.
 By default, these files reside in the C:\campbellsci\SCWin folder.